PagoPlus/numscriptex/README.md

 You can see and execute some examples on the [Numscript Playground](https://playground.numscript.org/?template=simple-send).

-`NumscriptEx` is a library that allows its users to check and run said numscripts via Elixir.
+`NumscriptEx` is a library that allows its users to check and run said numscripts in Elixir.

 ## Installation
 You will just need to add `:numscriptex` as a dependency on your `mix.exs`, and run the `mix deps.get` command: